travisbutcher/local-government-online-apps/doc/markdown/HowToSearchForGeocodedAddresses.md

 #### How are the components linked?

-The search box component is implemented by the JavaScript class js.LGSearchBoxByText.
+The search box component is implemented by the JavaScript class [js.LGSearchBoxByText][].
 One of its configuration parameters is "searcher", which is the name (rootId) of the searcher to use.
 If you look at the standard Parcel Viewer, you'll see the following component definition (the "styles" portion is truncated to fit this page):

 ```json
 }, {